Khanom farang kudi chin

 After the fall of Ayutthaya and during the reign of King Taksin (1767–82), people migrated from the former capital to the new one located on Chao Phraya's west bank (now Thonburi), which included a number of Portuguese people.
-They were allowed to settle there by the king and intermarry with the Thais.
+They were permitted to settle there by the king and intermarry with the Thais.
 Their descendants are now the Thai-Portuguese at the current Kudi Chin community.
 To this day, they have inherited legacies from their ancestors, such as Christianity and some western traditions.

-This type of cake is a mixture of Portuguese and Chinese cakes.
-It is topped with raisins, dried sweet gourds and white sugar without using any baking powder or yeast.
+Khanom farang kudi chin is a mixture of Portuguese and Chinese cakes.
+It is topped with raisins, dried sweet gourds, and white sugar, which are symbols of good luck, and is made without using any baking powder or yeast.

-Currently, only three families in Thailand produce this type of cake.
+Currently, only three families in Thailand produce this type of cake, namely Lan Mea Pao, Pa Lek, and Thanusingha Bakery House.
 It is considered a unique dessert of the Kudi Chin community, but it has now been widely distributed to many other places such as Bang Lamphu or Wang Lang Market.